This agency is owned and operated by Doug and Ida Jane Bailey, real estate brokers in Dallas since the early 1980's.

 When the bust of the 1980s began drying up sales commissions, Doug went on his own, selling HUD repossessions and renting houses for people who had to move but could not afford to sell.
 Ida Jane managed Murray Realtors' Highland Park office for a couple of years and later joined Doug in their independent agency.

-Now we have had another boom and Doug and Ida Jane are managing rental property not only for those who survived the 1980s but also for a new generation of investors and inadvertent landlords.Doug and Ida Jane have two children, Winifred Huff and Palmer Bailey, who live in the Dallas area and practice law, and two grandchildren, Connor Huff, working for an advertising agency in Dallas, and Dillon Huff, a grad student at Stanford.
+Now we have had another boom and Doug and Ida Jane are managing rental property not only for those who survived the 1980s but also for a new generation of investors and inadvertent landlords.Doug and Ida Jane have two children, Winifred Huff and Palmer Bailey, who live in the Dallas area and practice law, and two grandchildren, Connor Huff, living in Chicago where he is a photographer, and Dillon Huff, a grad student at Stanford.